 He has represented a substantial number of companies in varied industries among the Fortune Global 200, as well as startups, one-product companies and major universities.

-Gerald is regularly listed in the peer-based guides to leading lawyers, including Chambers USA, America’s Leading Lawyers for Business, Intellectual Asset Management (IAM), Super Lawyers, Best Lawyers in America; Top Attorneys in New York and U.S. News - Best Lawyers.
-Best Lawyers in America 2014 awarded him “Lawyer of the Year” for Biotechnology Law in the New York City Area.
-Chambers USA 2013 refers to him as a “‘towering figure’ in the field of patent litigation”; the 2012 edition mentions his “deep[ ] experience[ ] in IP litigation,” and describes him as “respected for his strong record of representing large corporations in high-value cases” and “a sage adviser.”
+Gerald is regularly listed in the peer-based guides to leading lawyers, including Chambers USA, America’s Leading Lawyers for Business, Intellectual Asset Management (IAM), Best Lawyers in America; Top Attorneys in New York and U.S. News - Best Lawyers.
+Best Lawyers in America2014 awarded him “Lawyer of the Year” for Biotechnology Law in the New York City Area.
+Chambers USA 2014 cites sources describing him as “‘one of the top attorneys nationwide’ for patent litigation, and as special counsel continues to advise major names in life sciences on case strategy.”
+The 2013 publication referred to him as a “‘towering figure’ in the field of patent litigation,” and the 2012 edition mentioned his “deep[ ] experience[ ] in IP litigation,” and described him as “respected for his strong record of representing large corporations in high-value cases” and “a sage adviser.”
 Gerald was recognized for his work in life sciences and patent litigation by Who’s Who Legal 2013, and IAM in 2012 referred to him as “bring[ing] an almost unmatched level of experience to the table, having tried many cases in a career spanning over four decades” and being “admired for his ability to untangle the most complex technical and legal problems.”

 Gerald has handled major patent and trade secret litigations in a wide variety of technologies.
 Biotech, pharmaceuticals and medical devices have been one emphasis, including many patent litigations concerning blockbuster small molecule and biotech drugs and diagnostics for research-based pharmaceutical and biotech companies and universities, as well as significant cases involving medical devices.
 A number of these cases have involved products with among the highest sales and profits in the world, multidistrict litigations, and parallel cases and trials abroad.